adamlanningmolyneux/adamSlideout/README.md

 # adamSlideout
-A very lightweight slideout navigation for browers that support touch API
+A very lightweight jQuery slideout navigation plugin for browers that support touch API